 Other fall boot trends include over-the-knee ones which I think look best with a skirt or dress showing a bit of leg.
 The sock boot of the 80s is going strong but I found my foot size not matching with the ankle width and the sock portion falling down (#fail).
 Anyone else feels my pain?

-Must-have fall accessories also include scarves.
-For me, a blanket scarf works best.
-I can incorporate it with my headscarf style and still be warm.
-There are numerous ways to style it too.
-Here’s my colour-blocked scarf from H&M with a basic colour palette of pinks, although a plaid print or solid colour would work well too.
+Blanket scarves are a must-have fall accessory and you can find numerous options on the high street.
+I love incorporating them with my headscarf style and still be warm.
+However, you can style them in so many ways.
+This colour-blocked scarf from H&M has a neutral colour palette of pinks, although a plaid print or solid colour would work well too.
 I love this one for all the beautiful tones when it’s knotted around the neck or thrown over the shoulder.

 Some other cozy accessories are beanies or wide brim hats.
 Personally, I don’t like pairing those with a headscarf.
 Not to say you can’t because I’ve seen many people owning that look.